CUBRID/cubrid-manual/en/admin/config.rst

 **LONG_TRANSACTION_TIME**

     **LONG_TRANSACTION_TIME** is a parameter to configure execution time of query which is evaluated as long-duration transaction.
-The default value is **60** (seconds) and can be value in msec. with a decimal separator.
-For example, the value should be configured into 0.5 to configure 500 msec.
-Note that a parameter is configured to 0, it is not evaluated as a long-duration transaction.
+The default value is **60** (seconds) and the maximum value is 86,400(1 day).

+    This value can be valued in milliseconds with a decimal separator.
+For example, the value can be configured into 0.5 to configure 500 msec.

+    Note that if a parameter value is configured to 0, a long-duration transaction is not evaluated.

 .. _max-prepared-stmt-count: